daveneff/LocationService/README.md

 You can customize this yourself in the `CLLocationManagerDelegate` method.

 #### Location Name
-The service defaults to fetching the `sublocality` and `administrativeArea` as its first priority.
+The service defaults to fetching the `subLocality` and `locality` as its first priority.
 It then goes futher up the location hierarchy, until `country`.
 If it can't fetch any of the above, it errors out.
 These priorities can be changed in `LocationService`'s `reverseGeocode(...)` method.

 ## Example Usage